 Lock the calendar entry while the momentum is yours.
 The discipline of a fixed board date shapes the entire next 60 days — every decision points at a specific deliverable.

 Policy after a shipped win, not before.
-Quarterly review the CFO co-hosts.
+A quarterly review the CFO co-hosts.
 A board brief honest enough to be believed.

 By day 61, you have something you did not have on day one: a number.
 One thing deployed, one metric to point at, at least one stakeholder publicly endorsing what shipped.
 That is the moment to publish policy.
 Not before.
 A policy published without a track record reads as the no-department arriving.
 A policy published after a visible win reads as the organization growing up responsibly.[6][7]